Addiction is a family disease. It affects the relationships of those close

 - Encouraging growth through service;

-- Making information available through Public Information, Hospitals and Institutions, and websites; and
+- Making information available through outreach encompassing public information, hospitals, institutions, and websites, and

 - Changing our own attitudes.